2:24 - Annie talks about her journey to becoming a piercer

 Jessica: That's awesome.
 Yeah, I mean, that's probably the best way to go about starting.
 A lot of studios can be kind of stubborn when it comes to trading to kind of like if you really want to do it, sometimes you do have to fight for it a little bit.

 Annie: Yes, and that's what I've always told people when they asked me about apprenticing them is that I have a ton of people asked me, I have friends and family asked me, I have strangers asked me, people ask me all the time, so why are you more qualified than all these other people that have asked me?
 So if you---if it's something you really want to do, you need to make an impression as to why you're serious and why you really want to do it not just because like, Oh, you think it's cool or you heard they make a lot of money, you know, you need to have a better reason than that for someone to choose you.

 Jessica: Yeah, no, it's true like, piercing is as fun as it is and as exciting as it is.
 It's very much a spiritual practice as well.

 Jessica: Like those who hold the needle, hold grave responsibility, you know, like, it's-

 Annie: It's not something just anybody can do.
 It's something most people can't do.

-Jessica: Yeah, exactly and even if you think you can do it, I'm not a piercer, I just manage the studio that we're at but I've considered wanting, asking our piercer like, hey, would you train me?
-But it's something that before I make the decision to be serious about it, there's a lot of things to think about like, if you hold the needle to someone's skin, can you actually go through and pierce through the whole procedure?
+Jessica: Yeah, exactly and even if you think you can do it, you know, like, I'm not a piercer, I just manage the studio that we're at but I've considered you know, wanting, asking our piercer like, hey, would you train me?
+But it's something that before I make the decision to be serious about it, you know, there's a lot of things to think about like, if you hold the needle to someone's skin, can you actually go through and pierce through the whole procedure?